EvHawkins/Active-Directory-Home-Lab/Active Directory Services/README.md

 - Toggle on IPv4 and under "Preferred DNS" we are going to put in the IP address of our windows server.
 <img width="493" height="681" alt="C4" src="https://github.com/user-attachments/assets/78df0e65-4c6d-45b8-9fb9-77fd8c6e5606" />

-- To verify that things are working correctly we can ping our windows server from the commandpromt.
+- To verify that things are working correctly we can ping our windows server from the command promt.
 <img width="567" height="405" alt="C5" src="https://github.com/user-attachments/assets/e7dfb337-3636-4749-9d2d-6c81d4ff2e3c" />

 - Next go to file explorer and right click on this PC.
-Select properties.
+Select "Properties".
 Scroll down until you see "Domain or workgroup" and click on that.
 <img width="1021" height="787" alt="Screenshot 2026-04-09 103148" src="https://github.com/user-attachments/assets/614e79e9-0426-4bf3-9da4-575d0ed6ff08" />

 - From here go to the "Computer Name" tab and click on the change button.